nkitsaini/sanemark/README.md

 By default, `auto` uses a hybrid style in Git worktrees: relative paths for siblings and children, and workspace-root paths for other files.
 Outside Git worktrees, it normally uses relative paths.
 GitHub works well with both of these.

-#### 2.c Daily notes

-You can use "Open today's journal note" codeaction to create a daily note.
-Codeactions on most IDEs can be triggered using `ctrl+.`.

-### 3. The basics I expect from a Markdown LSP

-The LSP does not require a config, but allows you to configure various aspects.
-Run `sanemark config` to see all options.

-It handles markdown table formatting and can provide fold information to IDEs as well.

-### 4. Has a CLI interface as well

-You can use `sanemark format` to format files and `sanemark lint` to find links to files that don't exist.
-See `sanemark --help` for all options.

-This makes it usable in Git Hooks and CI.

-### 5. Reliability

-I don't want random bugs popping up when I am in the zone.
-I haven't seen a single crash in my usage till now and editing my notes have become a more pleasant experience due to this LSP.
-Please file github issues if you discover any bugs.

-## What it does

-### Standard Markdown links

-Sanemark completes paths inside ordinary links:

 - Fuzzy, workspace-wide file search
-- Relative and workspace-root paths
 - Go to definition and find references
 - Diagnostics for broken local links, with fuzzy quick fixes for misspelled or moved files (up to five suggestions; preserves anchors and queries)